iuni-cadre/cadre-wiki/RODAN.md

 MAG Data available as relational database to Data API.

+Finalized version of 3rd version of schema.

 ## 5
 Data API has endpoint that consumes GraphQL.
 Can return article data based on article ID.

 Interface has a textbox that one can send a graphql request with an article ID to data api.
 Response is output in plain text.

+XML parser can parse 1 xml file.

 ## 6
 Interface can generate more complex queries.